-Benjamin Alfaro is a writer and educator from Detroit.
+Benjamin Alfaro is a writer and educator from Michigan.
 He is a 2017 Kresge Artist Fellow and the co-author of Home Court (Red Beard Press, 2014).
-His work was included in The BreakBeat Poets: New American Poetry in the Age of Hip-Hop anthology and has work featured in many publications (click here to read some poems).
+His work was included in The BreakBeat Poets: New American Poetry in the Age of Hip-Hop anthology and has been featured in many publications.

-In 2008, he was featured on the HBO Original Series Brave New Voices, which followed him on the road to Washington, D.C. for the Brave New Voices International Youth Poetry Slam Festival.
-Later that year, Benjamin released Cold Lunch, a chapbook of poems released through Neutral Zone’s publishing program.
-He has also shared his poems on Michigan Public Radio – both through its Detroit and Ann Arbor chapters.
+In 2008, he was featured on the HBO Original Series Brave New Voices, which followed him on the road to Washington, D.C. for the Brave New Voices International Youth Poetry Festival.
+Later that year, Benjamin released Cold Lunch (free download), a chapbook of poems released through Neutral Zone’s publishing program.
+He has also shared his poems on Michigan Public Radio –– both through its Detroit and Ann Arbor chapters.
 Most recently, his chapbook ¡Fantasma! was selected as the runner-up for the 2017 Button Poetry Chapbook Prize.

 As an educator, Benjamin has spent the past decade teaching creative writing in Detroit Public School classrooms.
-An longtime writer with InsideOut Literary Arts Project, he has served teaching residencies at several public high schools in Detroit.
-Benjamin has also led the award-winning and longest-running youth writing workshop, Citywide Poets, in the historic Detroit Public Library since 2008.
-His workalso includes producing Louder Than a Bomb: The Michigan Youth Poetry Festival (LTAB), the largest youth poetry festival in Michigan, now in its sixth year.
+A writer and program leader with InsideOut Literary Arts Project since 2008, he has served teaching residencies at several public middle and high schools in Detroit.
+Benjamin has also led the award-winning and longest-running youth writing workshop, Citywide Poets, in the historic Detroit Public Library.
+His work also includes directing Louder Than a Bomb: The Michigan Youth Poetry Festival (LTAB), the largest youth poetry festival in Michigan, now in its sixth year.

-In the summer of 2017, he will serve as a fellow with the Poetry Incubator – a project by The Poetry Foundation and Crescendo Literary – where he will have a chance to study diverse methods in community-based pedagogies.
-He will also be leading the 2018 Detroit Youth Poet Laureate & Ambassadors program in a citywide search for the next generation’s bravest voices.
+In the summer of 2017, he served as a fellow with the Poetry Incubator –– a project by The Poetry Foundation and Crescendo Literary –– where he studied diverse methods in community-based pedagogies.
+He also is the lead organizer behind the 2018 Detroit Youth Poet Laureate & Ambassadors program in a citywide search for the next generation’s bravest voices.